petemmccarthy/CV/README.md

 - Driving and supporting sales of circa £200m p.a. profit Foreign Exchange and Derivatives product set for UK Corporate clients

-- Identified and implemented new opportunities to increase profit, tracking and reporting results.
-This included a £3.5m p.a. incremental profit through management of price margins on small deals, £2.5m p.a. incremental profit through creation of skewed margin for small deals and £600k p.a incremental profit by decreasing number of and realigning price matrices
+- Identified and implemented new opportunities to increase annual profit by over £6m through the management of pricing options available to clients.

-- Analysis and interpretation of product performance MI for senior management and sales teams to highlight key sales and income trends and develop business strategy
+- Analysis and interpretation of performance MI to highlight key sales and income trends and develop business strategy

 - Monitored competitor and market activity and ensured management and sales teams had up to date competitor profiles and market intelligence